SAP-samples/partner-reference-application/Tutorials/43-Multi-Tenancy-Features-Observability.md

 # Observability: Logging, Metrics, and Tracing

-In [Test and Troubleshoot](26-Test-Trace-Debug-Multi-Tenancy.md#check-application-logs), you can find information about out-of-the-box logs provided by SAP BTP Cloud Foundry runtime.
+In [Test and Troubleshoot Multitenancy](26-Test-Trace-Debug-Multi-Tenancy.md#check-application-logs), you can find information about out-of-the-box logs provided by SAP BTP Cloud Foundry runtime.
 These logs are helpful when it comes to ad hoc error analysis.
 However, they don't allow for sophisticated analyses and are only stored for a specific time.

 The [SAP Cloud Logging service](https://help.sap.com/docs/cloud-logging/cloud-logging/what-is-sap-cloud-logging?version=Cloud) provides the big picture of the behavior and health of your application, since it offers more features by collecting logs, traces, and metrics in a central place with a longer storage time.
 In this way, it helps you ensure and improve efficiency, scalability, resilience, and availability.